 Question: Where are users coming from?

 Okay, so this is best answered with more than a metric.
-If we look at the report under Acquisition > All Traffic > Channels we can view the users by acquisition source.
+In Universal Analytics, if we look at the report under Acquisition > All Traffic > Channels we can view the users by acquisition source.
+In GA4, you can view this data under Acquisition > Traffic acquisition.
 This helps you understand not only how many users visit your website, but where they came from.

 Question: Are they converting?